Skip to product information

 Care

 Place the plant in full sun or a very bright location.
 It needs at least 4-6 hours of direct sunlight per day to develop its red traps and stay healthy.
-During the winter, the plant needs a rest period with cooler temperatures (2-8°C) for 3-4 months.
+During winter, the plant needs a dormancy period with cooler temperatures (2-8°C) for 3-4 months.
 The flytrap is hardy down to -5 degrees.

 Use nutrient-poor soil such as sphagnum moss mixed with perlite or sand.
 Never fertilize the plant with regular plant fertilizer as this will damage the roots.
-The Venus flytrap gets all the nutrition it needs from the insects it catches.
+The Venus flytrap gets all the nutrients it needs from the insects it catches.

 Let the plant catch its own prey naturally or feed it sparingly with live flies or ants.
 Do not feed more than 1-2 traps per month and never use meat or regular food.
-Buy the carnivorous plant Venus fly trap online!
+Buy the carnivorous plant Venus flytrap online!

 Shipping Policy